The Ultimate Guide to Using the Free Online PDF Editor

 Edit Existing Text

 Click any text field in the PDF and edit it directly.
-This is perfect for fixing typos, updating dates, or replacing old values in a template you reuse.
+This is perfect for fixing typos, updating dates, or replacing old values in a template you reuse repeatedly.
 The editor preserves the original font and layout as closely as possible.

 Add New Text Blocks

 Select the text tool, click anywhere on the page, and type.
-New text blocks are useful for adding comments, custom labels, a handwritten-style signature, or filling in a static form that is not natively fillable.
+New text blocks are useful for adding comments, custom labels, a handwritten-style signature text, or filling in a static form that is not natively fillable.
+You can choose font size and color for new text blocks — the default matches the page's primary text font.

 Highlight, Underline, and Annotate